naitik360/EASY/README.md

-# EASY
-leetcode_solutions
-This repository maintains the solution to LeetCode problems.
+#EASY
+this repo. contains the leetcode solution to easy level problems solved by me till date in c++ language.